-Living in Russia and spend 150 $ to 200 $ a month is enough for individual student.
-Prices are a little more high in St. Petersburg and Moscow are well-known for being the most expensive to live in.
+Living in Russia is quite affordable and spending from 150 $ to 200 $ a month is enough for an individual student.
+St. Petersburg and Moscow are well-known for being the most expensive to live in.

 Evening entertainment: A movie ticket costs 10 $, if the film comes in English, but you can watch movies in Russian for $ 5.
-Tickets to the theater, opera or ballet are $ 30, but for the good places you have to pay 70 $ and above.
-Entrance to the museums and galleries is from 1 to $ 10, depending on the possible discounts.
-Over the entrance to the clubs need to pay 5 $ to 10 $ as a club entrance fee.
+Tickets to a theater, opera or ballet are $ 30, but for the good places you have to pay 70 $ and above.
+The entrance to museums and galleries is from 1 to $ 10, depending on possible discounts.
+For the entrance to the clubs you need to pay from 5 $ to 10 $ as a club entrance fee.

 Public transport: Metro ticket costs from 24 $ to 36 $ per month.
 Tickets for buses, trams and trolley buses cost between $ 0.5 to 0.9 per trip, regardless of the length of the route.

 Excursions: From Moscow you can ride to the nearest city of the Golden Ring for one day.
 This trip will cost you $ 15 or $ 20.
-Train ticket if you are going to travel to within Russia, is inexpensive (accommodation seats tickets from Moscow to St. Petersburg cost about $ 15 to 20 $).
-Accommodation in cheap student accommodation with private facilities (toilet and shower) in the hallway costs from $ 20 to $ 30 per night.
+A train ticket, if you are going to travel within Russia, is inexpensive ( tickets from Moscow to St. Petersburg cost about $ 15 to 20 $).

-Clothing: Worth buying winter clothes (hat, scarf, coat, shoes) in Russia.
-It is cheaper than in the West, and is better suited for the Russian climate.
+Clothing: it is worth buying winter clothes (hats, scarves, a coat, shoes) in Russia.
+It is cheaper than in the West, and is more suitable for the Russian climate.

 If you want to make international calls, we propose to use calling cards with the best rates: 20 dollar card allows you to make 2-hour calls to Europe and America.
 All local calls are free.